 Marriage Visa (CR-1/IR-1 Immigrant Visa)

-A marriage visa, or the CR-1/IR-1 visa, is an immigrant visa.
+A marriage visa (CR-1/IR-1), also called a “spouse visa,” is an immigrant visa.
 This means that a foreign spouse of a U.S. citizen is granted permanent residency upon entry with the immigrant visa.
-Compared to the K-1 Fiancé and K-3 Spouse Visa, this marriage visa typically has a longer processing time but is the most long-term and cost-effective option for married couples in the sense that it does not require a separate filing for adjustment of status once inside the U.S.
+Compared to the K-1 Fiancé and K-3 Spousal Visa, this marriage visa typically has a longer processing time but is the most long-term and cost-effective option for married couples in the sense that it does not require a separate filing for adjustment of status once inside the U.S.

 The application process for a marriage visa involves filing a Form I-130 Petition for Alien Relative with the USCIS, which can take several months to be approved.
 Once approved, the petition is forwarded to the National Visa Center (NVC) for further processing and scheduling of an interview at a U.S. embassy or consulate in the foreign spouse's home country or country of residence.